Teaching A Multicultural Child About Holi

 Raising a Multicultural & Biracial Child

 My husband’s parents are from Northern India, and they are Hindu.
-They came to the United States from India in the 1960s.
+They came to the United States from India in the 1970s.
 The preservation of their culture here in the U.S. is imperative to them.
 And it is also of the utmost importance to my husband, and I as we raise our biracial (African-American and Indian) child.
-Therefore, my husband and I celebrate customary traditions and festivals from both of our cultures and Holi is, in fact, one of the festivals we enjoy.
+Therefore, we intentionally celebrate customary traditions and festivals from both of our cultures and Holi is, in fact, one of the festivals we enjoy.

 How Is Holi Pronounced

 I’m not going to kid you and say that I pronounced Holi the right way when I first heard of it.
 So how is Holi pronounced?
 Well, Holi is pronounced like the word Holy (see the video below).